ccoenraets/slackforce/README.md

 1. Click the  **New Connected App** button on the far right, and define the Connected App as follows:

-    - Connected App Name: MyConnectedApp (or any name you want)
+    - Connected App Name: SlackMySalesforce (or any name you want)
-    - API Name: MyConnectedApp
+    - API Name: SlackMySalesforce
     - Contact Email: enter your email address
     - Enable OAuth Settings: Checked
     - Callback URL: https://myapp.herokuapp.com/oauthcallback (You'll change this later)
     - Selected OAuth Scopes: Full Access (full)
     - Click **Save**

-### Step 2: Deploy the Slash Commands
+### Step 2: Deploy this Slash Commands repo right to Heroku

-1. Make sure you are logged in to the [Heroku Dashboard](https://dashboard.heroku.com/)
-2. If you don't have a heroku account, you can sign up.
+1. Make sure you are logged in to the [Heroku Dashboard](https://dashboard.heroku.com/).
+This will eventually be where you can see a list of all your heroku apps.
+If you don't have a heroku account, you can sign up.
 You will be asked for a credit card, but not charged for just hobby development.

 1. Click the button below to deploy this Slash Commands service on Heroku:

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 1. Fill in the config variables as described.
+If you need to get to these later, these can be found by clicking on your App Name in the heroku dashboard, and then clicking on the subtab Settings, then the "Reveal Config Vars" button.
+Click the pencil to edit each one.

     - For **SF_CLIENT_ID**, enter the Consumer Key of your Salesforce Connected App
     - For **SF_CLIENT_SECRET**, enter the Consumer Secret of your Salesforce Connected App